MICA regulations

 Key aspects of MiCA for the Romanian market

-Entry into force: MiCA is expected to come into force in 2024, after final approval and publication in the official journal of the European Union.
-This will give companies operating in the cryptosphere time to adapt to the new requirements.
+MiCA will, therefore, enter into force in 2024 after final approval and publication in the Official Journal of the European Union.
+This will give companies operating in the cryptosphere ample time to adapt to the new requirements.

-Anti-Money Laundering (AML) and Know Your Customer (KYC): MiCA is strengthening AML and KYC requirements by requiring firms to conduct thorough due diligence on their customers and monitor transactions for suspicious activity.
+MiCA extends AML and KYC obligations to make firms perform due diligence on their customers and monitor suspicious transactions.

-Investor protection: The regulation provides for investor protection measures, including transparency and disclosure requirements regarding the risks associated with investments in cryptoassets.
+The regulation provides for the protection of investors in cryptoassets, through transparency and disclosure related to the risks of investments in cryptoassets.

 Impact on the Romanian market